 - Einstein’s former residence

-Lucerne - Lucerne is a top destination for tourists visiting Switzerland.
+Lucerne - Lucerne is a favorite destination for tourists visiting Switzerland.

 With its iconic Chapel Bridge and Water Tower, Lucerne captivates all visitors.
 The Chapel Bridge, built in the 14th century, was part of the city’s fortifications.

-Admire the 17th-century painted panels depicting Swiss and Lucerne history.
+Admire the painted panels added in the 17th century, depicting scenes from Swiss and Lucerne history.

-Pilatus Luzern - On Lake Lucerne’s shores, Pilate mountain makes a majestic impression.
-Lucerne is a popular regional excursion site.
+Pilatus Luzern - On the shores of Lake Lucerne, in the heart of Switzerland, Mount Pilatus makes a majestic impression.
+Lucerne is one of the region’s most popular excursion sites.

-Ascend with the world’s steepest rack and pinion train from Alpnachstad to Pilatus Kulm, passing through blooming alpine meadows and striking rock formations.
-At the summit, enjoy panoramic views and experiences for everyone.
+Ascend to the summit with the world’s steepest cogwheel train, traveling from Alpnachstad to Pilatus Kulm, passing through blooming alpine meadows and striking rock formations.
+At the top, enjoy panoramic views and various experiences, offering something for everyone.

 - Private transportation